MicrosoftDocs/azure-databases-docs/articles/cosmos-db/includes/managed-identities.md

 ---
 ms.service: azure-cosmos-db
 ms.topic: include
-ms.date: 09/11/2024
+ms.date: 09/16/2024
 ms.custom: subject-msia
 ---

 Managed identities are one of many types of identity resources in Microsoft Entra ID for applications to use when connecting to services that support Microsoft Entra authentication.
 Managed identities can be used in lieu of traditional resource-owned credentials like keys.
-In Azure, managed identities provide a way for your applications to obtain a Microsoft Entra token to authenticate to Azure Cosmos DB without you needing to write a large amount of authentication code.
+In Azure, managed identities provide a way for your applications to obtain a Microsoft Entra token to authenticate to Azure services without you needing to write a large amount of authentication code.

+You can use Microsoft Entra to authenticate to Azure services including, but not limited to:

+- Azure SQL
+- Azure AI
+- Azure Cosmos DB
+- Azure Storage
+- Azure Event Hubs
+- Azure Container Registry

+You can use managed identities to represent the principal that wishes to authenticate to an Azure data service from Azure host services including, but not limited to:

+- Azure Kubernetes Service
+- Azure Container Apps
+- Azure Virtual Machines
+- Azure Functions
+- Azure App Service
+- Azure Spring Apps
+- Azure Service Fabric

 For more information, see [managed identities for Azure resources](/entra/identity/managed-identities-azure-resources/overview).

 ## Prerequisites